Permanent Vs Partial Disability

 Unable to Work?
 We’ll Help You Recover the Compensation You Deserve

-If you become injured on the job, you have the right to collect workers’ compensation benefits while you are unable to work.
-The benefits you may be eligible for will depend on the severity of your injury and how long you are expected to be out of work.
+If you become injured on the job, you can collect workers’ compensation benefits while you cannot work.
+The benefits you may be eligible for will depend on the severity of your injury and how long you are out of work.

 At Walner Law®, we know that disability and time off work can negatively impact you and your family.
-Our Chicago workers’ compensation lawyers are dedicated to winning you the workers’ compensation you deserve so that you can concentrate on a speedy recovery.
+Our Chicago permanent VS partial disability lawyers are dedicated to winning you the workers’ compensation you deserve so that you can concentrate on a speedy recovery.

 We’re available for you 24/7